Need to know

 27 at Royal Mail Hotel; six one-bedroom, and two two-bedroom cottages and a homestead (for up to 12 guests) at Mt Sturgeon, 3km away.

 Check-out 11am.
 Check-in, 3pm.
 Both flexible subject to availability; a further charge may apply.

 Double rooms from $191.93 (AU$241), excluding tax at 10 per cent.

 Rates include daily à la carte cooked breakfast; for guests staying at Mt Sturgeon Cottages or Mt Sturgeon Homestead, a breakfast hamper with fresh eggs, smoked bacon, pancake mix, Grampian's sheeps' milk yoghurt, home-made bread and muesli, and juice.

 Only three kilometres from Dunkeld, the Mount Sturgeon homestead presides over a 1,000 bale-a-year superfine merino wool working sheep station, and can cater for up to 12 Smiths and their friends in a graceful and expansive historic home.
 So why not arrive by helicopter, play lord and lady of the manor for the weekend, and enjoy free transfers to the restaurant each night for dinner?

 At the hotel

 Gardens, outdoor pool.
 Mt Sturgeon's cottages have gardens, walking trails, barbecues and parking.
+The Homestead has a vegetable garden, croquet and bocce facilities and a library.
 In rooms: flatscreen TV, balcony; in cottages: kitchen, microwave, bar fridge, dining table, fireplace, stereo.

 Our favourite rooms